European shares closed lower after U.S. growth figures missed expectations pointing to a potential slowdown in the world's biggest economy.

-U.S. stock index futures pointed to a lower open on Tuesday, with investors cautious ahead of the Federal Reserve’s announcement on monetary policy on Wednesday.
+U.S. stock index futures pointed to a narrowly higher open on Friday as investors traded cautiously ahead of the release of first quarter U.S. GDP figures.

 Get the best of CNBC in your inbox